 Hydroxyl airglow temperature observations

-Dr G. Burns, Australian Antarctic Division (Chief Investigator)
+- Dr J. French, Australian Antarctic Division (Chief Investigator)

-The spectrometer is maintained and operated by the Space and Atmospheric Sciences staff at Davis.
+The spectrometer is maintained and operated by the Antarctica in the Global System atmospheric staff at Davis station.